 Earned Value Management charts plots time on one axis and monetary value on the other.
 There are three series on the chart:

-1. Planned Value shows how we plan to spend money on a timeline to created deliverables within given timeframe.
+1. Planned Value shows how we plan to spend money on a timeline to create deliverables within a given timeframe.

 2. Actual Costs shows how much we really spend.
 These are based on actual invoices.